wp-plugins/background-manager/readme.txt

 3. Editing an Image Set within Background Manager

 == Changelog ==

+= 1.1.11 (September 12, 2012) =
+* Fixed: Overlay z-index was shared with the background image, causing it not to appear.
+* Fixed: Issue where the background could be overwritten by a sub-class in Normal mode.
+* Fixed: jQuery bug 6724 reporting incorrect window height on iOS devices
+* Changed: Modified handler for browser-cached images, which in FireFox was causing premature transitions.
+* Changed: If both vertical and horizontal stretching is selected in Normal mode, an added CSS filter is added for use for older MSIE browsers (missing 'background-size' support).

 = 1.1.6.1 (June 30, 2012) =
 * Fixed: For some themes, the background image group would override screen elements (menus, links) due to missing z-index